DreadedHippy/mat-334-rust/README.md

 | ------------- | ------------- |
 | Cramer's Rule | `cramer`, `c`  |
 | Gaussian Elimination  | `gaussian`, `g`, `gauss` |

+### Alternative Use
+If you do not have rust installed, you can download the latest release from [here](https://github.com/DreadedHippy/mat-334-rust/releases) and run the .exe file on your system

 ## License